pdxmph/puppet-apache-sites/README.markdown

-Puppet Apache Module Type
+Puppet Apache Site Type
 =========================

-This type loads and unloads Apache modules for Debian and Ubuntu.
+This type enables and disables Apache sites for Debian and Ubuntu.

 License: GPLv3